zerothabhishek/zerothabhishek.github.com/resume.markdown

 - Web application revamp at [Mealnut foods](www.mealnut.com), aimed at providing meal recommendations to tiffin-service subscribers.
 Technologies - ruby on rails, javascript

-- Ruby client for the credit card processing system for [Zaakpay](www.zaakpay.com)

 - E-commerce software for a Visoke (stealth mode startup in California).
 Has an [open source component](https://github.com/zerothabhishek/payplug)